-In this case, please feel very encouraged to send one full story and an excerpt of the other one.
-We aim to take our 12-page maximum seriously, as many students apply in multiple genres, which means lots of reading!
+In this case, a good option is to send one full story and an excerpt of the other one.
+We take our 12-page maximum seriously, as many students apply in multiple genres, which means lots of reading!

 While we hope those we accept into the program will be able to participate, participation definitely is not binding!
-Historically, we have not had to dip into the waitlist much (if at all), but especially with everything up in the air with the international COVID-19 crisis, we are expecting that some who apply and are accepted may ultimately not be able to participate.
-We will definitely have a waitlist for each genre, and look forward to making any seats that open up available to select students from the waitlist.
+Historically, we have not pulled from the waitlist much, but especially considering the ongoing international COVID-19 crisis, we are expecting that some who apply and are accepted may ultimately not be able to participate.
+We will have a waitlist for each genre and look forward to making any seats that open up available to select students from the waitlist.

 I live abroad/internationally.
 Can I still participate in meetings with mentors, or will the time difference make it impossible to do so?

 Meeting hours for students and mentors are entirely up to each individual student and mentor pairing.
 It’s entirely flexible, so a student living in Europe, Asia, or any other continent can simply arrange for either morning or evening calls with his, her, or their mentor.
 It’s worth noting that some of our mentors live outside the U.S. as well!

 I require financial aid to participate in the mentorship program, but I don’t have access to evidence of this need.
 What do I do?